DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/application/tidb.md

 # TiDB

 TiDB is a converged distributed database product that supports both online transaction processing (OLTP) and online analytical processing (OATP).
 A native distributed database, compatible with important features such as the MySQL 5.7 protocol and the MySQL ecosystem.
-The goal of TiDB is to provide users with one-stop OLTP, OLAP, and HTAP solutions, which are suitable for various application scenarios such as high availability, high requirements for strong consistency, and large data scale.
+The goal of TiDB is to provide users with one-stop OLTP, OLAP, and HTAP solutions, which are suitable for various Cases such as high availability, high requirements for strong consistency, and large data scale.

 ## Overall structure of TiDB